What is FGM?

 - The Home Office has produced an FGM Resource Pack.
 It is designed to highlight examples from areas where effective practice has been identified and to emphasise what works in fighting FGM.
 The resource pack was updated in November 2015 to reflect legislative changes, including the mandatory reporting duty for professionals and publication of new prevalence data.
 The pack also includes case studies where FGM has been experienced by girls and women in the UK, information on what organisations can do to raise awareness of FGM in their local area and links to support organisations, clinics and helplines that can help people who think they might be at risk.
 NELFT have produced a leaflet for patients supporting their duty to report FGM in girls under 18.

 - The Home Office, in conjunction with Virtual College, has also provided free online FGM training package that provides a useful introduction for practitioners in Social Care, Health, Education and Police.
 The course will help a wide range of multi-agency professionals to identify and assist girls who are at risk of FGM.
-For more information, please view the FGM eLearning Course Poster (PDF 7.3MB) and Leaflet (PDF 884KB) and to sign up for free training, please visit: www.fgmelearning.co.uk.
+For more information, please visit the Virtual College page here, or to sign up for the free training, please visit: www.fgmelearning.co.uk.
 It is recommended that front line practitioners attend face-to-face training which is available via the Redbridge SCP Training Programme.

 - FORWARD (Foundation for Women’s Health Research and Development) is a leading African diaspora women’s campaign and support organisation committed to gender equality and safeguarding the rights of African girls and women.
 FORWARD’s focus is on FGM, child marriage and obstetric fistula.